PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 ### Rollover Prevention:

-If the den is not rolling (`Day Skips = 0`), the date will advance naturally.
+If the den is not rolling (**Day Skips = 0**), the date will advance naturally.
 This means that the den being hosted will eventually roll over.
 To prevent this, the auto-host will periodically touch the date at the specified interval.

 Set this value to zero to disable the feature.
-This option is ignored if (skips > 0) since it is unnecessary.
+This option is ignored if **(Day Skips > 0)** since it is unnecessary.

 ### Internet Connection Delays: